kojodoc/kojodoc.github.io/reference/scala.md

 A program is nothing without data.
 It starts out with some data values and computes new values from old values as it runs ([as explained elsewhere](../concepts/scala-essentials#program-operation)).
 So learning about data is important.

-Here is some background information before we start looking at the different types of data available in Scala:
+Here is some background information for you before you start looking at the different types of data available in Scala:

 * A single piece of data is called a value.
 * In Scala, every value is an object.